hortonworks/cloudbreak/README.md

 ### Running the cloudbreak without docker

-If you'd like to run the API outside of docker (e.g.: locally) you can find a convenience shell script to help you.
+If you'd like to run the API outside of docker (e.g.: locally) in the project root you can find a convenience shell script to help you.
-After building the application do the following (from the project root ...)
+After building the application do the following:
 ```
 ./run_cloudbreak.sh <db-user> <db-pass> <db-host> <db-port> <host-address>
 ```